dag7dev/awesome-anbernic/README.md

 In any case, the best way to avoid problems is to shut off your console and connect the charger.

 In case you decide to both output on HDMI screen and charge at the same time, proceed at your own risk!

+### FTP File Transfer with Stock firmware

+In case you kept the stock linux firmware and your device is WIFI-Capable, FTP could be a good option for transferring files from your computer to your console.

+1. Connect your device to WIFI: Start > Network Settings > Enable WIFI > Input all data on your Internet access point

+2. Make note of your IP Address (from here onwards called Anbernic IP)

+3. Download [FileZilla](https://filezilla-project.org/) or any other ftp client that supports SFTP, and establish a new connection using SFTP.

+Parameters:
+- Host: Anbernic IP
+- User: root
+- Password: linux
+- Port (if needed): 22

+4. Roms files should be placed under `/userdata/roms` folder.

+NOTE: your running ftp client machine and your Anbernic console MUST be connected at the same WIFI.

 # Software